scidex/facial-attributes/README.md

 command: `ls -la git_repository/data/front/front/A00147.jpg`.
 It should return the file permissions.

-The second part is fortunately also quite straightforward to set up.
+The second part is a bit less straightforward to set up.
+As the `torch` and `torchvision` packages have to be installed separately.
+See the end of this section for instructions on how to do this.

-Instruction for `virtualenv` are provided below.
+Instructions for `virtualenv` are provided below.
 It should also be possible to use `anaconda` but this has not been tested.

 Create a python virtual environment and install the packages listed in